wenjian80/soak8_lab/README.md

 #Your Parameters should have been in step 00, double check again
 #grep -na "PDB1" 10_Rcu.sh
 #Eg sed -i 's/VCNCHANGE/subnet11251534.vcn11251534.oraclevcn.com/g' 10_Rcu.sh

-#Try login to container registry to pull the image, sometimes the speed of the registry is slow.
-#This is presume you already check on the agreeement for pulling soa images.
-#There are many location for container registry if one is slow we can change the location and customize the script.
-#In actual production we are suppose to build the image ourself and put in our own registry
-#docker login container-registry.oracle.com
-#It will promot for user name
-#It will promot for password
-#docker pull container-registry.oracle.com/middleware/soasuite:12.2.1.4

 cd /home/opc/soa_k8lab/scripts
 ./10_Rcu.sh